 - Bake for 8-10 minutes or until they appear only slightly browned on the edges.
 They’ll continue firming up as they sit on the pan.
 Let rest on the pan for 2-3 minutes, then transfer to a cooling rack.

 - Once cooled, decorate with frosting or sprinkle with powdered sugar.
-I think a perfect, simple frosting option is piping on a mix of 2 cups icing sugar, 1 Tbsp melted butter, and 1-2 Tbsp almond milk.
-Just make sure it's on the thicker side so it doesn't run.
+I think a perfect, simple frosting option is piping on a mix of 2 cups icing sugar, 1 Tbsp melted butter, and 1-2 Tbsp almond milk (amounts as original recipe is written // adjust if altering batch size).
+Just make sure it’s on the thicker side so it doesn’t run.

 - Store covered at room temperature for several days.
 Freeze for longer term storage.
 The batch should make between 25-35 cookies, depending on the size of your cookie cutter / or if you decide not to cut them and roll them into balls.